 So the real bottom line, at least where health outcomes are concerned, is that access to more funding—and funding from more diverse sources, including payers—will be an absolutely essential ingredient in effectively addressing SDoH at scale.

-2. Resources Constraints
+2. Resource Constraints

 For most CBOs, operational resource challenges and constraints are clearly linked to broader issues of funding, as discussed above.
 However, these challenges should be broken out separately, as they present a different series of opportunities for payers to intervene in the interest of fostering effective partnerships.
 Because of the collaborative work these interventions require, they're a means of not only providing much-needed material support to CBOs but also setting the stage for a more successful partnership down the road.